Fellow-Consulting-AG/docapp-docs/docs/en/docbits/admin-guides/postman-projects.md

 ---

-# Postman for Docbits (DOC²)
+# Postman for DocBits (DOC²)

-This guide will show you how to make HTTP requests to your Docbits (DOC²) organization via Postman.
+This guide will show you how to make HTTP requests to your DocBits (DOC²) organization via Postman.
 It is easy to use and very useful for organization administrators.

 ## Setup